getgauge/docs.gauge.org/writing-specifications.rst

     * User must be logged in as "admin"
     * Open the product search page
-    * Search for product "Die Hard"
+    * Search for product "Cup Cakes"
-    * "Die Hard" should show up in the search results
+    * "Cup Cakes" should show up in the search results

     ## Unsuccessfull search